 There are many notes on how to smoke a pork loin on a pellet grill, and below we have listed three suggestions.
 In the future, we will cover each recipe in detail, but here is a summary of each.

 Roasted pork loin on a Traeger pellet grill is a great way to prepare a pork loin roast.
 You can lightly season your pork loin with pepper, garlic, smoked paprika, and then place it in your pellet grill.
 Cook in your grill at 325 degrees for 20 minutes per pound or until the internal temperature is 140 degrees, then rested for 10 minutes.

-Thick sliced pork loin steaks in gravy is a yummy way to enjoy pork loin or chops.
+Thick sliced pork loin steaks in gravy are a yummy way to enjoy pork loin or chops.
 Slice your loin into thick steaks slightly over one inch thick.
-Place the pork steaks in a smoker safe pan without touching them together.
+Place the pork steaks in a smoker-safe pan without touching them together.
 Put them in the Traeger pellet grill at 250 degrees for a total of 90 minutes.
 Make a thin gravy from beef stock or a package.
 Add the gravy when you are halfway through the cooking process.
 After resting, the finished temperature should be 145 degrees, as always.

 Tips for smoking pork loin in a pellet smoker

-- Some people like to finish the pork loin on the grill, this will dry it out.
+- Some people like to finish the pork loin on the grill; this will dry it out.
 Instead, wrap the pork loin in aluminum foil for the last 20 minutes of cooking and allow it to rest in the foil for 10 minutes after cooking, before slicing and serving.

 - When smoking the pork loin, do not turn the smoker up over 250 degrees during the smoking process.
 You will run the risk of drying the meat out.
 Slow and low is the key to a perfect pork loin.